jvllmr/jvllmr/README.md

 <p align="center">
 Hello there! 👋🏻
-I'm Jan Vollmer, a 20 y/o dual computer science student.
+But I'm not Kenobi.
+It's me, Jan Vollmer, a 20 y/o dual computer science student.
 Wdym with dual student?
 As a dual student I study at university and work/earn practical skills in a partnering company outside of the semester.
 It's a form of study which is getting more and more common in Germany.
 </p>
 <p align="center">
 On GitHub, I'm just a simple young man trying to create useful, not seen before software in Open-Source style.